This is the multi-page printable view of this section. Click here to print.

 • Validate() - Validate against specific version

-• ValidateAuto() - Auto-detect version and validate
+• ValidateAuto() - Auto-detect version from spec and validate

 Quick API Index